 In Egypt God is with Joseph and blesses him.
 After a series of events and trials (see Genesis 39 - 41) he is made ruler over Egypt (see Genesis 41:40 - 41).

 After Egypt experiences seven years of bountiful harvests (where Joseph stores extra food) a famine overtakes not only the country but also the land of Canaan where Jacob and his entire family are living.

 In 1685 B.C.
 Jacob and his entire household (which includes Joseph's eleven brothers) move to Egypt's land of Goshen in order to survive the famine.
 Jacob (Israel) lives 17 years in Egypt and dies at the age of 147.
 Joseph lives to the age of 110.

 Sometime after the death of Joseph a new king reigned over Egypt.
 The new Pharaoh, out of fear the growing and increasingly prosperous children of Israel might turn against him, has them made into slaves.

 After more than a century of slavery God sends Moses and Aaron to free the children of Israel out of Egyptian bondage.
 It is only after a series of ten plagues are brought on Pharaoh and Egypt that they are finally released from slavery.
 They leave Egypt in 1445 B.C. during the reign of Pharaoh Thutmose III.

-After the Exodus, instead of entering the land of Canaan, the tribes are made to wander the wilderness for forty years because of their sins (Deuteronomy 8:2).
-After this period Joshua leads the people into the promised land in 1405 B.C.
+After the Exodus, instead of entering the Promised Land of Canaan, the tribes are made to wander the wilderness for forty years because of their sins (Deuteronomy 8:2).
+After this period Joshua leads the people into the Promised Land in 1405 B.C.
 Seven years later, in 1398, the land of Canaan is divided by lot among the children of Israel (Joshua 14).